CodexUse vs CodexBar and the vanilla CLI

 Is there a Homebrew tap?

-Not yet.
-Current installers are a DMG for macOS Apple Silicon and an AppImage for Linux ARM64.
-Windows is in progress.
+Current installers also include a DMG for macOS Apple Silicon and an AppImage for Linux ARM64.
+Windows is in